Konamiman/Nextor/docs/Nextor_3.0_Whats_New.md

 ### 2.14.
 The persistent storage: boot keys and persistent disk emulation

 Nextor 3 introduces the _persistent storage_: a small non-volatile data area, provided by the primary Nextor controller, where Nextor keeps the settings that it needs to know at the very beginning of the boot process.
 It's a small hidden file (`_NEXTOR.PSF`) in the first partition of the first storage device of the primary controller, so the settings belong to the medium rather than to the computer; see _[2.18.
 The persistent storage](Nextor_3.0_User_Manual.md#218-the-persistent-storage)_ in the user manual.
-Two things are kept there:
+Three things are kept there:

 * **The boot key inverters.** In Nextor 2 the only way to have a boot key inverted (for example, having the MSX-DOS kernels disabled unless SHIFT is pressed) was to modify the kernel ROM before flashing it.
 Now [the `CALL BOOTKEYS` command](Nextor_3.0_User_Manual.md#3616-the-call-bootkeys-command) does it, for any of the keys 1 to 6, CTRL and SHIFT.
 Inverting a key in the ROM itself is still possible with the `/k` option of `mknexrom`.

 * **The pointer for the persistent disk emulation mode.** **This is a breaking change:** in Nextor 2 the pointer was kept in the partition table of a device, and Nextor 3 neither reads nor modifies that.
 If you have the persistent disk emulation mode set up with Nextor 2, disable it (by booting with the 0 key pressed) before upgrading, and set it up again with the new `EMUFILE.COM` afterwards; if you don't, nothing bad will happen, the computer will just boot normally.
 On the other hand, the `-c` and `-s` options of `EMUFILE.COM` now work for the persistent variant too.

+* **The screen parameters.** MSX2 and newer computers keep the parameters set with `SET SCREEN`, `SET ADJUST` and `SET BEEP` in the clock chip, and they are lost at every power off when its battery is dead, which is common nowadays.
+[The new `CALL SETSCREEN` command](Nextor_3.0_User_Manual.md#3618-the-call-setscreen-command) stores them in the persistent storage, and Nextor applies them at boot time (taking precedence over the ones in the clock chip).
+It works on MSX1 computers too, where it's the only way to have these parameters remembered at all (except the screen mode).

-The meaning of the 0 boot key changes accordingly: it no longer removes the persistent disk emulation mode, instead it makes Nextor ignore the persistent storage completely for that boot (so neither the boot keys set with `CALL BOOTKEYS` are inverted, nor the disk emulation mode is entered).
+The meaning of the 0 boot key changes accordingly: it no longer removes the persistent disk emulation mode, instead it makes Nextor ignore the persistent storage completely for that boot (so the boot keys set with `CALL BOOTKEYS` are not inverted, the disk emulation mode is not entered, and the screen parameters stored with `CALL SETSCREEN` are not applied).
 To remove the persistent disk emulation mode use `EMUFILE k` or [the `CALL EMUKILL` command](Nextor_3.0_User_Manual.md#3617-the-call-emukill-command).

 ## 3. Information for application developers